Om Nom Nom! Birthzang’s Guide to Baby-Led Weaning

 - FRUIT – melon, orange cut on the rind, apple – be careful with this as it can break off in pieces, grapes cut up, cherries cut up, banana in sticks

 You know you really can give them anything!
-Just make sure you are eating it as well and keeping an eye on them and family meals with become a pleasure rather than a pain!
+Just make sure you are eating it as well and keeping an eye on them and family meals with becoming a pleasure rather than a pain!